hmchen47/Programming/RefCards/HTML-Elements.md

     + headings of _equal or higher rank_: new (implied) sections
     + headings of _lower rank_: implied subsections that are part of the previous one
     + `<h1>` inside a `<section>`: the browser lowers its default size automatically
+  + default content: anything not embedded in one of the sectioning elements

 + [Best practices of sectioning elements](../WebDev/Frontend-W3C/2-HTML5Coding/01c-Basics.md#136-best-practices-when-using-sectioning-elements)
   + always add a heading to explicit sectioning content